GAMS-dev/miro/README.md

 ## License

 GAMS MIRO as a whole is distributed under GPL-3 (GNU GENERAL PUBLIC LICENSE version 3).
 Each MIRO component has its own license information.
 Information about the Electron based MIRO Library can be found in the file [LICENSE](LICENSE).
 More details about the software used for the R/Shiny application can be found in the file [src/LICENSE](src/LICENSE).
+The license information for GAMS MIRO Server can be found in the [server/LICENSE](server/LICENSE) file.